Daniel-Nikpayuk/nik/README.md

 Key phrase: **technology space**.
 This is my own personal design paradigm inspired by literary theory.

-Although I do borrow from the humanist perspective, their wisdom still needs to be recontextualized in a computing science framework---what I have learned from critiquing the human experienced follows a forced conversion as a weak mathematical model.
+Although I do borrow from the humanist perspective, their wisdom still needs to be recontextualized in a computing science framework---what I have learned from critiquing the human experience follows a forced conversion as a weak mathematical model.

 A *technology space* is a weak specification with three parts: a *context space*, a *semiotic space*, and a *media space*.
-As a technology space is meant to represent a *digit* human experience, the context space represents the digital context of the digital human social process being described.
-The semiotic space are the labels and names and general concepts used to interact with the context.
+As a technology space is meant to represent a *digit* human experience,

+1. The **context space**: represents the digital context of the digital human social process being described.
+2. The **semiotic space**: is made up of the labels and names and general concepts used to interact with the context.
 Context is existential, and exists on its own regardless of how we humans describe it.
 But when we do describe it, we do it with constructs and signs and signfiers and signfieds that make sense to us, and this is the semiotic space.

-Finally, the media space is the logic system which puts a constraint upon the relationships between the context and its semiotic space.
-Basically, with the semiotic space, we can combinatorially prescribe any representation or order of representation we want; it is a basic trait of human language design: natural language is adaptive.
+3. The **media space**: is the logic system which puts constraints upon the relationships between the context and its semiotic space.

+Basically, with the semiotic space, we can combinatorially prescribe any representation or order of representation we want in regards to the context being described; it is a basic trait of human language design: Natural language is adaptive.
 Regardless, this freedom to imbue is still gradual---over any short period of time, things remain fairly stable, otherwise it would be hard to communicate in a social setting.
 We'd all be speaking different languages.
 This system of constraints that make up the media space is a mediator of meaning: media constructs are semantics.